Garlin case: Florida ripple effect

 The unlawful removal of the 2-year-old from her foster home reflected poorly on the Florida child-protection system.
 Martin E. Comas said in the Orlando Sentinel that it took Florida child-custody authorities four months to inform law enforcement:

 Lake County sheriff's officials also said they were baffled as to why a caseworker with the Safe Children Coalition in Pinellas County did not report Courtney missing until Jan.
 25, more than four months after she was snatched from her Sorrento foster home by her mother, Candace L. Clark.

 Carol Marbin Miller (in the June 22 Miami Herald) indicated that former Florida Attorney General Robert Butterworth, six months into a stint as Secretary of the Department of Children and Families, was mystified that such a thing could happen and declined to place blame until an investigation was completed.
 Butterworth held a news conference on June 26, where he announced changes in the system.

 Another Herald article followed up with more details on June 23.
 The St. Petersburg Times published a longer analysis of the system's failure June 24.
 Stacy Scarborough, Clark's sister, was reported to have sought custody of her nieces a year before the events under discussion; authorities were non-communicative, and failed to report to her that the 2-year-old had been unlawfully removed from foster care.
-Scarborough would face "a myriad of legal hurdles if she hopes to get custody of her nieces"; since the custody was now an interstate issue, it would take three to six months of legal effort.
+Scarborough would face "a myriad of legal hurdles if she hopes to get custody of her nieces". since the custody was now an interstate issue, it would take three to six months of legal effort.

-The four suspects reportedly constituted an identity theft ring masterminded by Clark, who (with Sisk) had outstanding warrants in Colorado.
-Arguing that Clark (not Sisk) was the gang leader, the article quotes a former neighbor who characterized Sisk as a "pinhead" and "dumber than a sack of hammers", and Clark was the controlling figure in the household.
-In northwestern Kentucky WFIE-TV reported, "Clark is wanted on 23 outstanding warrants in Henderson where she's accused of stealing the identity of a local woman".
+The four suspects reportedly constituted an identity theft ring masterminded by Clark, who (with Sisk) had outstanding warrants in Colorado and her home state, Kentucky.
+Arguing that Clark, not Sisk, was the gang leader, one article quotes a former neighbor who characterized Sisk as "dumber than a sack of hammers", and insinuated that Clark was the controlling figure in the household.

-Clark was the only member of the group willing to grant interviews, speaking to Sarah Langbein of the Orlando Sentinel in her jail cell.
-Published June 22, 2007, Clark claimed that Sisk controlled the gang (although most news sources indicate that Clark was in charge).

-She termed ACG "difficult" and requiring frequent discipline, unaware of the medical-examination findings.
+Clark was the only member of the group willing to grant interviews, speaking to Sarah Langbein of the Orlando Sentinel while in jail.
+Published June 22, 2007, Clark maintained that Sisk controlled the gang.
+She termed ACG "difficult" and stated that he required frequent discipline.
 In a June 23 article by Portage Daily Register writer Matthew Call, she again denied any role in the murder.
 As for her relationship with Sisk, Call wrote:

-Clark said she met Sisk at a high school in Hopkins County, Ky.
+Clark said she met Sisk at a high school in Hopkins County, KY.
 They moved to Florida because "that was my dream place to always live," she said.
-Clark also said she met Clerc in a chat room and at one point considered buying a Sanford, Fla. house in which Clerc and Garlin lived.
+Clark also said she met Clerc in a chat room.